 Note

-This image is not the same as the original one because the NUFFT operator is not a perfect adjoint, and we undersampled by a factor of 5.
-The artefact of reconstruction can be remove by using an iterative reconstruction method.
+This resulting image is not the same as the original one because the NUFFT operator is not a perfect inverse operation but an adjoint, and we undersampled by a factor of 5.
+The reconstruction artifacts can be removed by using an iterative reconstruction method.
 Check PySAP-mri documentation for examples.